shuyangli/shuyangli.github.io/source/portfolio/cep.html.md

 ---
 title: Cross-Strait Exploration Project
-description: Design an identity for an evolving organization that focuses on understanding modern Chinese culture.
+description: design an identity for an evolving organization that focuses on understanding modern Chinese culture
 ---

 Cross-Strait Exploration Project (CEP) is an annual, week-long forum that brings together students and scholars from Mainland China, Hong Kong, and Taiwan for cultural and civil dialogue.